 Instead of trying to figure out which other fish might work well for fish tacos, I completely changed plans and picked up a bag of shrimp.
 I knew those would definitely hold up while being breaded and fried (unlike some softer fish that would disintegrate).

-To the crispy shrimp in the tortillas I simply added some shredded red cabbage, diced avocado and parsley (cilantro would be more traditional, I just really don’t like it).
+To the crispy shrimp in the tortillas I simply added some shredded red cabbage, diced avocado and parsley (cilantro would be more traditional.
 I love the pops of purple and green that those bring to the plate.

 And to round it all up there is a spicy yogurt sauce.
 I've tried using just yogurt for the sauce, but the tart flavour was almost overpowering the spicy effect I was looking for.
 So I used a mix of mayonnaise and yogurt instead.